Chief Justice Cady, Ft. Dodge, was appointed to the Iowa Supreme Court in 1998. The members of the court selected him as chief justice in 2011.

-Chief Justice Cady was born in Rapid City, South Dakota.
-He earned both his undergraduate and law degrees from Drake University.
+Born in Rapid City, South Dakota, Chief Justice Cady earned both his undergraduate and law degrees from Drake University.
 After graduating from law school in 1978, he served as a judicial law clerk for the Second Judicial District for one year.
 He was then appointed as an assistant Webster County attorney and practiced with a law firm in Fort Dodge.
 Chief Justice Cady was appointed a district associate judge in 1983 and a district court judge in 1986.
 In 1994, he was appointed to the Iowa Court of Appeals.
 He was elected chief judge of the court of appeals in 1997 and served until his appointment to the supreme court.

+Chief Justice Cady is married with two children and four grandchildren.
 His current term expires December 31, 2024.